cleverdumb/sandLang/doc.md

 A condition can also be an `eval` which precedes a *Maths statement*.
 If all conditions evaluates to true, only then the update block is executed

+The entire block can be replaced with `repeat match` to repeat from the previous rule, along with symmetry and other properties

 #### Update
 All match must have an update\
 An update block is defined in this way:\